topgyalgurung/cv/README.md

 ## Experiences

-### 1. Cybersecurity Curriculum consultant at CUNY2X -Research Foundation at Hunter College
+### 1. Cybersecurity Curriculum Consultant at CUNY2X - Research Foundation (RFCUNY) at Hunter College
 * Adapt various resources including CloudLab cloud and network security labs, the Codepath cybersecurity curriculum, and various CTFs into a possible Hunter course.
 * Hunter CUNY2X seeks to combine projects from a few different sources into a cybersecurity extra curricular offering
 * Researched various cybersecurity curriculum resources & participated in 13 weeks Codepath CyberSecurity Course at Baruch College

-### 2. Data Engineer Intern at Real Factors (now Acquired by 7Park Data)
+### 2. Data Engineer Intern at Real Factors (acquired by 7Park Data)

 * Wrote production level SQL queries with views, complex joins, aggregations, user-defined functions, unions, CTEs and sub-queries involving multiple tables from different tables and databases for complex business logic.